 Poor-quality sleep affects every hour of your day.
 Especially mornings!
 How you feel depends a lot on getting the quality of sleep your body needs to recuperate.
-Similarly, natural ways to improve your sleep are often alterations to your daily or evening routines.
+Similarly, natural ways to improve your sleep are often alterations to your day or evening routines.

-From keeping a consistent sleep schedule to sweating out stress during the day, natural ways to improve your sleep focus on day-to-day choices, not quick fixes, that improve the quality of your nightly rest.
+From keeping a consistent sleep schedule to sweating out stress during the day, natural ways to improve your sleep focus on day-to-day choices, not quick fixes, which improve the quality of your nightly rest.

 Then, you can start to fine-tune your sleep to ensure you’re getting what you need.